 What strains are included?

-Each dose of Vaxigrip adult or pediatric vaccine contains three strains of influenza virus in an inactivated state.
+Each dose of Vaxigrip vaccine for adults or children contains three strains of influenza virus in an inactivated state.
 This solution is a colorless immune liquid without inclusions or mechanical particles.

 The strain composition of the drug is reviewed annually by the World Health Organization, which offers its vision for the northern regions.

-As a rule, the antigenic composition of the Vaxigrip vaccine includes the two most dangerous strains of type A influenza virus and one strain of type B influenza virus.
+As a rule, the antigenic composition of the Vaxigrip vaccine includes the two most dangerous strains of influenza virus type A and one strain of influenza virus type B.

-The main indication for the use of an influenza vaccine is the prevention of influenza in children and adults, which allows a person to avoid contracting an infectious disease or to endure it in a mild form and without any complications.
+The main indication for the use of the influenza vaccine is the prevention of influenza in children and adults, allowing a person to avoid contracting an infectious disease or to suffer it in a mild form and without any complications.

-Immunologists allow the use of Vaxigrip in relation to people of all ages.
-According to the instructions, children can be immunized with the vaccine, starting at six months.
+Immunologists allow Vaxigrip to be used on people of all ages.
+According to the instructions, the vaccine can be immunized in children starting from six months.

-• children of preschool age and students of secondary schools, lyceums, technical schools, etc.;
+• preschool children and students of secondary schools, lyceums, technical schools, etc.;

-• service workers and medical personnel who are in daily contact with a huge number of other people;
+• service workers and medical personnel who come into contact with large numbers of other people every day;

 • people with reduced immunity, often suffering from colds or chronic pathologies of internal organs;